dhk/adventures-in-ai/README.md

 * Turn the Projects list into a table
     * what's problem statement
-    * inks to code
+    * links to code
-    * ationale for using AI
+    * rationale for using AI
-    * iscoveries & observations along the way
+    * discoveries & observations along the way